PeterBiber/viscomplexr/README.md

        "... in a way somebody can understand?")
 ```

-**Veronika Biber** did a great job revising the vignette with regard to
+**Veronika Biber** provided expert advice for improving the vignette.
-contents and structure. **Johannes Biber** turned out the most patient
+**Johannes Biber** turned out the most patient pre-release tester one
-pre-release tester one can imagine, boosting things with his high-end
+can imagine, boosting things with his high-end gaming machine.
+Thanks,
-gaming machine.
-Thanks, guys\!
+guys\!

 Clearly, programming in R would not be what it is, weren’t there some R
 titans who generously share their knowledge online.
 While I keep